 Apple’s iOS 12 mobile operating system may not be the latest OS for iPhone or iPad, but it’s still a versatile and powerful piece of software.
 It introduced a ton of new features, with more options to help boost productivity on your iPhone.
-But getting to grips with a new operating system can be overwhelming, so we’re here to make the adjustment far easier with some useful iOS 12 tips and tricks.
+Getting to grips with it may be overwhelming for some, even now.
+We’re here to help you make the most of it with some useful iOS 12 tips and tricks.
 If you’re running an earlier iOS version and want to check it out for yourself, here’s how to download iOS 12.